techn0man1ac/ToxicCommentClassification/README.md

 ![Team 16.6 logo](https://raw.githubusercontent.com/techn0man1ac/ToxicCommentClassification/refs/heads/main/frontend/imgs/team16_6_Logo.png)

-In the modern world of social media, there is a significant problem of toxicity in online comments, which creates a negative environment for communication.
-From abuse to insults, this can lead to a cessation of the exchange of thoughts and ideas among users.
-This project aims to develop a model capable of identifying and classifying different levels of toxicity in comments, using the power of BERT(Bidirectional Encoder Representations from Transformers for text analysis.
+In the modern era of social media, toxicity in online comments poses a significant challenge, creating a negative atmosphere for communication.
+From abuse to insults, toxic behavior discourages the free exchange of thoughts and ideas among users.

-This project aims to develop a machine learning model that can effectively classify different levels of toxicity in online comments.
-We use advanced technologies such as BERT to analyze text and create a system that will help moderators and users create healthier and safer social media environments.
+This project seeks to address this issue by developing a machine learning model to identify and classify varying levels of toxicity in comments.
+Leveraging the power of BERT (Bidirectional Encoder Representations from Transformers), this system aims to:

+- Analyze text for signs of toxicity
+- Classify toxicity levels effectively
+- Support moderators and users in fostering healthier and safer online communities
+- By implementing this technology, the project strives to make social media a more inclusive and positive space for interaction.

 # 🛠️ Technologies